Jane & Nour are getting married in Seoul

 We selected the venue for its proximity to Seoul on the trail to Bugaksan mountain, but it’s a bit far for exploring the rest of the city.

-Note: we don’t have a room block, but recommend you stay north of the river for the wedding nights (i.e. not Gangnam).
-Seoul is a big city of 10 million residents, so I recommend taking some days before or after the wedding to explore south of the river.
+Seoul is a big city of 10 million residents, so we recommend taking some days before or after the wedding to explore south of the river, especially if you're interested in beauty treatments.

 We’ll include some hotels for each neighborhood, but there are tons of options — find what feels right for you!
 Don’t hesitate to text us ;)